 - In March 2016, participation and representation of TADYA at the startup meeting of the Mediterranean Network of Local- and Solidarity-Based Partnerships (LPSAs) for Agroecology, in Marseille, France.

 - May 4-6 2016, participation at the FAO’s Europe and Central Asia Regional Conference in Antalya, as part of URGENCI delegation.

-- April 11, 2017, participation and a presentation by (Ceyhan Temürcü) at the Trekking Routes Launching Meeting of the Directorate of Culture and Tourism of Ankara,
+- On April 11, 2017, participation and a presentation (by Ceyhan Temürcü) at the Trekking Routes Launching Meeting of the Directorate of Culture and Tourism of Ankara,

-- In 2016 ve 2017, participation and presentations at the Food Communities Workshop coordinated by the Earth Association (Yeryüzü Derneği) in İstanbul.
+- In 2016 and 2017, participation and presentations at the Food Communities Workshop coordinated by the Earth Association (Yeryüzü Derneği) in Istanbul.

 - On October 5-8, 2017, co-organizing (with URGENCI and Terre & Humanisme) and co-hosting (with DBB) the Ankara Learning Journey of the Mediterranean Network of LSPAs for Agroecology.